sarsky/Mozzie/docs/source/GettingStarted.rst

 -------------------

-The first step to building the Mozzie is of course to organize and purchase all the parts.
+The first step to building the Mozzie is to organize and purchase all the parts.

 ..
 Tip::